ansible/ansible-ai-connect-operator/docs/debugging.md

 ### Inspect k8s Resources

-Past that, it is often useful to inspect various resources the `AnsibleAIConnect` Operator manages like:
+It is often useful to inspect various resources the `AnsibleAIConnect` Operator manages like:
-* `ai`
 * `pod`
 * `deployment`
 * `statefulset`